-Conversion of ADRs- and GDRs
+Conversion of ADRs- and GDRs: This is how it works

 Because of the present sanctions against Russian companies there is a high degree of uncertainty concerning private and institutional investments in so-called ADRs and GDRs.
 Anyone who does not exchange their depositary receipts for Russian companies into shares soon will be faced, in the worst-case scenario, with the total loss of their whole investment.
 But such an exchange currently presents enormous challenges.
 We of the international business law firm Goldenstein have therefore developed solutions for the existing problems and successfully support investors with the conversion of their DRs for Russian companies.